Which Of The Following Is Equivalent To The Expression Below

 Q: If two expressions produce the same result for a few values, are they necessarily equivalent?

 A: No, this only suggests possible equivalence.
-To prove equivalence, algebraic manipulation or a rigorous proof is required.
+Also, to prove equivalence, algebraic manipulation or a rigorous proof is required.
 Finding even one counterexample (a value where they produce different results) proves they are not equivalent.

 Q: What are some common mistakes to avoid when identifying equivalent expressions?